Attention Sparsity is Input-Stable: Training-Free Sparse Attention for Video Generation via Offline Sparsity Profiling and Online QK Co-Clustering¶

 Overall Architecture¶

-SVOO is a two-stage pipeline: (i) Offline stage—using a small calibration set (just a few random prompts from VBench suffice), run a forward pass on the original model, record the attention density for each (layer, head), and take a conservative high quantile as the sparsity rate \(s_{\ell,h}\) for that layer. (ii) Online stage—during inference, for each layer and head, perform bidirectional co-clustering to partition query and key simultaneously, then, according to the offline schedule, select the top-K block pairs for dense computation and skip the rest.
-The two stages are independent; the schedule is just a set of coefficients, and can be cached in a sub-1MB file.
+SVOO is a two-stage pipeline: (i) Offline stage—using a small calibration set (a few prompt samples from VBench), a forward pass is executed on the original model to count the attention density of each (layer, head).
+A conservative high percentile is taken as the layer sparsity \(s_{\ell,h}\). (ii) Online stage—during inference, bidirectional co-clustering is applied to queries and keys per layer and head.
+Based on the offline schedule, top block pairs are selected for dense computation while other blocks are skipped.
+The stages are independent; the schedule is a set of coefficients (<1MB) that can be cached.

 Key Designs¶